BTrifonov/Scripts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Collection of useful scripts mainly for installation and configuration of different technologies such as:
+Collection of useful scripts for installation and configuration of different technologies such as:
 1. Docker

 ### Built With